20 Fun Things To Do in Amman, Jordan

 11. Get pampered in a spa

 Having a spa experience in Jordan is a must!
 Indeed, Turkish baths, massages, and hammams have centuries of tradition in Jordan.
-They are yet another sign of the cultural influences brought by the Romans and other civilizations.
+They are yet another sign of the cultural influences brought over by the Romans and other civilizations.

 Some of the best Wellness retreats in Amman can be found within the hotels and can be booked with a day pass at the reception.
 Where to go in Amman for a spa experience: